Credit: Alarmy

 • What kind of social changes may be caused by the widespread presence of AGI?

-• How should states respond if AGI cause a sudden and massive loss of jobs?
+• How should states respond if AGI causes a sudden and massive loss of jobs?

 • We often hear that AGI–like many other technologies–is going to cause the disappearance of certain jobs, but it will also lead to the emergence of new ones.
-Given AGI is supposed to be a machine that can do everything that the average person can do equally well, this true of AGI?
-How might humans become irreplaceable components of the work force?
+Given AGI is supposed to be a machine that can do everything that the average person can do equally well, how might humans become irreplaceable components of the work force?

 • Should we welcome the advent of anthropoids?
 How might their design affect the way we perceive and treat other humans?